Whenever you develop a mobile application, you want to give it the best chance of success and make sure you can reach as many users as possible.

 Make sure to localize not just the copy, but also the visuals that accompany your app’s listings.
 This applies not just to the text on the images or the audio in your promo video.

 Think about the specificity of the markets your app is present on – do their lifestyles, values, or beliefs differ significantly?
 For a brand like H&M, this might mean publishing different swimwear snapshots within listings in Europe and the Middle East.

-There’s only one way to have off-metadata work in your favor – making sure that your app is useful to its users, they leave positive reviews, and that they keep returning to it regularly.
+There’s only one way for off-metadata work in your favor – making sure that your app is useful to potential users, they leave positive app store reviews, and that they keep returning to it regularly.

-We highly recommend that you use an App Store Algorithm Tracking tool to make sure you never fall victim to Play Store updates.
+Use an app store algorithm tracking tool to make sure you never fall victim to Play Store updates.

 A tool like this will alert you if it notices any unusual or abrupt keyword ranking changes for your app listing.
-This way, you’ll be able to quickly check if it’s caused by an algorithm update.
+This way, you’ll be able to quickly check if it’s caused by an app store search algorithm update.

 If that’s the case, you’ll be able to adjust your app store content promptly – perhaps, even before your competitors realize any algorithm changes have taken place.